 When you buy a covered drug, the pharmacist will give you a generic equivalent of the prescribed drug whenever it is allowed.
-However, if you and/or your physician choose to buy the brand-name drug instead of the generic drug equivalent, your out-of-pocket costs will be more.
-For most of these brand-name drugs, your cost will be calculated based the allowed charge for the generic drug equivalent.
-This means that you will pay your cost share amount (deductible, copayment, or coinsurance, whichever applies) for the brand-name drug plus all charges that are in excess of the allowed charge for the generic drug equivalent.
-However, for certain brand-name drugs, your cost will be calculated based on the allowed charge for the brand-name drug.
-This means you will only pay your cost share amount (deductible, copayment, or coinsurance, whichever applies).
+If you choose to buy the brand-name drug instead of the generic drug equivalent, your out-of-pocket costs will be more.
+For these covered brand-name drugs, your cost will be calculated based on your benefits for the generic drug equivalent.
+This means that your cost share amount (copayment and/or coinsurance, whichever applies) will be the same cost share amount that you would have paid for the covered generic drug equivalent.
 For a list of these covered brand-name drugs, refer to your Pharmacy Program booklet.

-R13-1116 (2015 Rev.) to be attached to ASC-NET, ASC-POS, ASC-PPO, ASC-EPO, ASC-IND
+R13-1116 (2020 Rev.) to be attached to ASC-NET, ASC-POS, ASC-PPO, ASC-EPO, ASC-IND